Wednesday, 13 November 2024

 Mary-Anne Thomas: On the point of order, Speaker, the Manager of Opposition Business’s point of order is entirely out of order.
 The Premier was being responsive to the question, and I ask that you rule his point of order out of order.

-The SPEAKER: Order!
-On this occasion the Premier was being relevant to the question that was asked.
+The SPEAKER: On this occasion the Premier was being relevant to the question that was asked.

 Jacinta ALLAN: I know I disappoint the opposition when I answer their questions directly.
-As I was saying – and I am providing this information for the member for Malvern because clearly he is not aware of it and he has not raised it in any of his comments on this matter – we have abolished those probate fees for smaller estates.
-We have the medium-sized estates aligned with New South Wales and South Australia, and for a very, very small number of very, very large estates – multimillion dollar estates – the level of fee is in line with the costs to manage that process.
+As I was saying – and I am providing this information for the member for Malvern because clearly he is not aware of it, because he has not raised it in any of his comments on this matter – we have abolished those probate fees for smaller estates.
+We have the medium-sized estates aligned with New South Wales and South Australia, and for a very, very small number of very, very large estates – multimillion-dollar estates – the level of fee is in line with the costs to manage that process.
 That is why we have made those changes.

 Michael O’Brien: On a point of order, Speaker, in relation to the Premier’s answer being factual, in fact it is the lowest category of estate which receives the 650 per cent increase.

-The SPEAKER: Order!
-The member for Malvern will resume his seat.
-It is not a point of order.
+The SPEAKER: That is not a point of order.
 The Premier has concluded her answer.

 Michael O’BRIEN (Malvern) (14:20): Anna Hacker, a director at Pitcher Partners Advisory, has said that Labor’s decision to hike probate fees by up to 650 per cent is: